Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 What is teething?

 Teething is when new teeth begin to come through your child's gums.
 A child's first tooth usually appears between 4 and 8 months of age.
-Your child should have 20 primary (baby) teeth by the time he is 3 years old.
+Your child should have 20 primary (baby) teeth by the time he or she is 3 years old.

 What are the signs and symptoms of teething?